RustamKuramshin/translater/README.md

 # Translater (LangChain + OpenAI)

-## Translate PDFs to Russian Markdown with AI
+## Translate PDFs to Markdown in your target language with AI

 A Python-based document and text translator powered by LangChain and OpenAI.
-This tool automatically extracts text from PDFs, intelligently splits it into chunks, translates it into Russian while preserving structure, and returns clean, well-formatted Markdown.
+This tool automatically extracts text from PDFs, intelligently splits it into chunks, translates it into your chosen target language while preserving structure, and returns clean, well-formatted Markdown.
 It supports session resumption, page range selection, customizable LLM parameters, logging, and dry-run mode.

 * **Quick start** – works out of the box (just set your `OPENAI_API_KEY`)